-Thai food is world renowned and the country itself a food lovers’ paradise.
-Phat Thai, Green Curry, Som Dtam, Tom Yum Gai… almost certainly everyone has a favourite.
-Rice and noodles are used as a staple and underlying base for most dishes with various accompaniments, whether it be a broth containing vegetables and, or meat, stir-fry, curry or salad, providing flavour.
-Thai accompaniments strive to strike a balance between the ‘four flavours‘- sweet, sour, salt & hot.
-The balance of the four flavours varies from dish to dish to create a varied cuisine full of distinctive flavours – from their celebrated hot & sour soup – Tom Yum Goong, to the milder chicken, peanut & potato Massamum Curry originating in the Muslim South.
-Omnivores enjoy a plethora of choice and possibilities, though vegetarians need to take heed as often base flavourings often include fish sauce, shrimp paste or dried shrimps.
+Thai food is world renowned and the country itself a food lover's paradise.
+Phat Thai, Green Curry, Som Dtam, Tom Yum Gai… almost certainly everyone has a favorite.
+Rice and noodles are used as a staple and underlying base for most dishes with various accompaniments, whether it be a broth containing vegetables and, or meat, stir-fry, curry or salad, providing flavor.
+Thai accompaniments strive to strike a balance between the ‘four flavors‘- sweet, sour, salt & hot.
+The balance of the four flavors varies from dish to dish to create a varied cuisine full of distinctive flavors – from their celebrated hot & sour soup – Tom Yum Goong, to the milder chicken, peanut & potato Massamum Curry originating in the Muslim South.
+Omnivores enjoy a plethora of choice and possibilities, though vegetarians need to take heed as often base flavorings often include fish sauce, shrimp paste or dried shrimps.

 Thailand brews several beers; the best known is Singha, with Leo and Chang being less expensive and more popular with the locals .
 Imported beers, such as Heineken, are also widely available.
 Mekong and Sang Som are two of the more popular local ‘whiskeys’, even though the latter is more like rum (fermented from sugarcane).
 Fruit juices, freezes, milkshakes of all kinds and coconut water, iced and drunk directly from a fresh coconut are very popular with Thais and visitors alike.
 Freshly squeezed Thai sweet orange juice and chrysanthemum juice are other favorites.
 Thais often add salt to their fruit juices or have basil seeds added to their iced fruit juice - an acquired taste that you might learn to like.